clj-kondo/clj-kondo/doc/install.md

 To install it globally, add it to your `systemPackages`.
 If you just want to try it, you can do it in a Nix shell:

     nix-shell -p clj-kondo

+## Scoop (Windows)

+A Windows binary version of `clj-kondo.exe` is available via this [scoop bucket](https://github.com/littleli/scoop-clojure) which also has several other Clojure tools for Windows:

+    scoop bucket add scoop-clojure https://github.com/littleli/scoop-clojure
+    scoop install clj-kondo

+To update:

+    scoop update clj-kondo

 ## [Running on the JVM](jvm.md)